mjfos2r/gcp-cloud-docs/compute/using-vm.md

 Once it's downloaded, save the file to a location on your path. alternatively, create a directory for useful scripts and add that to your path.
 I will give the commands for the latter:

+*BEFORE DOING THE FOLLOWING, AFTER DOWNLOADING THE SCRIPT: `vm.sh`, BE SURE TO CHANGE THE VALUE ON LINE #7 TO REFLECT YOUR DESIRED PROJECT.
+I WILL ADAPT IT TO ACCEPT PROJECTS SOMETIME SOON BUT UNTIL THEN IT NEEDS TO BE HARD CODED!!!*

 1.create a scripts folder and add it to your path!

 ```bash